 Sports Facilities can provide equipment and operators for the above listed equipment.
 Its use can be arranged through the Reservationist or Operation Manager.

-The equipment must be operated by a trained personnel in its proper operation and care and its use approved by Sports Facilities staff.
+The equipment must be operated by trained personnel in its proper operation and care and its use approved by Sports Facilities staff.
 Damages to equipment will be charged to the person or organization that had the equipment reserved during the time it was damaged.

 308.00 Advertising